Diabetes: The Disease That Killed Thousands of Americans

 Millions of Americans have diabetes.
 Some studies say that one in every ten people in the United States has diabetes.
 The most common type of diabetes is Type 2 diabetes.
 Diabetes is a disease where blood sugar levels are too high.
 People with diabetes cannot make enough insulin to get their bodies to use the sugar they eat.

 Did you know that there are only 2 million Americans who have diabetes?
-Of those 2 million people, 1 million have type 2 diabetes, and they are all American.
-So what happens when someone dies from this disease?
+Of those 2 million people, 1 million have type 2 diabetes and are all American.
+So, what happens when someone dies from this disease?
 Type 2 diabetes is the most common form of diabetes.
 The body does not respond to insulin, which usually helps cells convert sugar into energy.

-According to the National Diabetes Information Clearinghouse, “type 2 diabetes is the fifth leading cause of death in the United States and the number one cause of new blindness, kidney failure, amputations, and heart attacks in adults older than 20 years.”
-Diabetes, along with heart disease and cancer, killed more than 36,000 people last year, according to the American Diabetes Association.
+According to the National Diabetes Information Clearinghouse, “Type 2 diabetes is the fifth leading cause of death in the United States and the number one cause of new blindness, kidney failure, amputations, and heart attacks in adults older than 20 years.”
+Diabetes, heart disease, and cancer killed more than 36,000 people last year, according to the American Diabetes Association.
 Diabetes has become an epidemic, especially among children.
 It’s no longer a disease that happens to older adults.
 It’s becoming a young adult disease.

 What is diabetes?